sunshinehealthstudios/changelog/_posts/2023-01-17-New-Year-Bug-Fixes.md

 * Fixed: Error Message when Attempting to Export Logs
 * Fixed: Cannot add or remove days while creating Meal Plans
 * Fixed: Daily Allowance is not the same as what the user set on the Weight Loss profile
+* Fixed: Loud alert noise repeats on a loop